Why Automate This?

 What You’ll Build

-By the end of this playbook, you’ll have an assignment that:- Reads incoming documents (PDFs, scanned images, or Word files) from a folder, email, or upload
+By the end of this playbook, you’ll have an agent that:- Reads incoming documents (PDFs, scanned images, or Word files) from a folder, email, or upload

 - Extracts structured fields: vendor, invoice number, line items, amounts, dates, tax, and any custom fields you need